-The worst part of thrift is trying to get rid of the thrift store smell in your thrifted items without washing them a million times.
+The worst part of thrifting is trying to get rid of the unpleasant thrift store smell in your items without washing them a million times.

 What you will need:

 - Liquid Fabric Softener

 - Dryer Sheets